Scottish Qualifications Authority: Qualification types

-SQA has a statutory responsibility to provide public examinations for Scottish state schools, though these are also used more widely.
-It has a statutory responsibility to accredit (formally, scrutinise them and confirm that they conform to agreed UK criteria) vocational qualifications.
-None of its qualifications, still less its vocational qualifications, is protected by statute, but the Authority has a largely dominant position within all sectors of qualifications within Scotland.
-SQA awards are also exported to a number of countries including China, Africa, the Middle East, Russia and former Soviet republics and other countries.
-SQA also provides the licensing certification for many merchant navies throughout the world.
+The SQA had a statutory responsibility to provide public examinations for Scottish state schools, though these were also used widely.
+It had a statutory responsibility to accredit (formally, scrutinize them and confirm that they conform to agreed UK criteria) vocational qualifications.
+None of its qualifications, still less its vocational qualifications, were protected by statute, but the Authority had a largely dominant position within all sectors of qualifications within Scotland.
+Some SQA awards, such as the Advanced Diploma were also offered internationally in locations including China, African countries, the Middle East, and more.

 National Qualifications

-A National Qualification (NQ) takes the form of National Courses.
+A National Qualification (NQ) took the form of National Courses.

 Standard Grades were in existence before the Higher Still reforms.
 There were three Standard Grade Levels: Foundation, General and Credit.
-They were normally set at age 14–15 (sometimes at age 16 for students whose birthdays are before May), usually when attending High School.
+They were normally taken at the age 14–15, or sometimes at 16 if the student's birthday was before May, usually during High School.

 National Courses were introduced with the "Higher Still" reforms.
-There are seven National Courses: National 1, National 2, National 3, National 4, National 5, Higher, Advanced Higher.
-National Courses can be taken in a wide range of subjects, from the purely academic, such as English and Mathematics—to the purely vocational, such as Accounting and Mental Health Care.
-A Course Assessment is normally taken at the end of a one-year course in the early summer.
+There were seven National Courses; National 1, National 2, National 3, National 4, National 5, Higher, and Advanced Higher.
+A wide range of National Courses could be taken, from academic subjects such as English and Mathematics, to vocational subjects such as Accounting and Mental Health Care.
+A Course Assessment was normally taken at the end of a one-year course in the early summer.

-In addition to traditional National Qualification Courses, a new suite of "pre-vocational" courses entitled "Skills for Work" was rolled out.
-Primarily available at Intermediate 1 and Intermediate 2 levels, these prevocational courses, aim to give students an awareness of the workplace environment, the skills required for entry to an industry as well as generic employment skills.
-Each of these Courses is awarded on the Scottish Qualifications Certificate.
+In addition to traditional National Qualification Courses, a new suite of "pre-vocational" courses entitled "Skills for Work" were rolled out.
+Primarily available at Intermediate 1 and Intermediate 2 levels, these pre-vocational courses aimed to give students an awareness of the workplace environment, the skills required for entry to an industry, and generic employment skills.
+Each of these Courses were awarded on the Scottish Qualifications Certificate.

-Reorganisation of National Qualifications
+Reorganization of National Qualifications

 National Qualifications were redesigned as follows in 2013: